MindFreeze/ha-sankey-chart/README.md

 ## TODO

+- add example configs to README
 - specify connection entities (for size of connector)
-- add example configs to README
+- option to throttle updates
+- connections accross sections

 _Change "127.0.0.1" to the IP of your development machine._